 - Menu - I’m not fully of the view, as are some others, that the Sony RX100 menu is awful but there are some odd choices in regards to where things sit within the menu categorisation.
 A custom MyMenu option like Nikon offers would be appreciated (though you can program buttons on the RX100 to your liking, see above).

-- A hotshoe instead of a pop-up flash - I've zero use for on-camera flash on a compact camera and would prefer a hotshoe to which I could attach a remote trigger for long exposure shots or an external Rode mic for video work (though, frustratingly, the RX100 doesn't support external mics and there's a huge amount of wind noise in videos, even with the settings optimised in-camera).
+- A hotshoe instead of a pop-up flash - I've no desire to use the on-camera flash and would prefer a hotshoe to which I could attach a remote trigger for long exposure shots or an external Rode mic for video work.
+Frustratingly, the RX100 doesn't support external mics and there's a huge amount of wind noise in videos, even with the settings optimised in-camera.
+(Update - Ted Forbes, on his 'Art of Photography' YouTube channel has a great off-camera mic solution for the Sony RX100 V).

 - Included accessories - I bought an AG-R2 camera grip (which I’d highly recommend), a camera strap and a battery charger.
 For the recommended retail price (MRP £1000) I'd expect Sony to include these with your purchase.